Muldai View Point

 We have designed this eight-day Muldai View Point Trek or Mulde View Point Trek itinerary, including your hike to Ghorepani and Poon Hill.
 However, we understand that each traveler has unique preferences and time constraints.
 Hence, we offer the flexibility to customize and shorten your trek to a more manageable 4 to 5 days, excluding the return trek to Ghorepani.

 Once you reach Muldai View Point, you will retrace your steps and return to Dobato village.
-From there, you will embark on a 5 to 6-hour hike to Ghandruk village, immersing yourself in the stunning surroundings.
+From there, you will begin on a 5 to 6-hour hike to Ghandruk village, immersing yourself in the stunning surroundings.

 From Ghandruk, you will descend to Nayapul, where a convenient drive will take you to the charming city of Pokhara.
 The Muldai View Point Trek showcases a diverse and captivating landscape, encompassing lush paddy fields, meandering rivers, enchanting forests, and quaint villages.